MINISTRY OF PETROLEUM & NATURAL GAS

 Maximum Capacity:

-Containers should not exceed a capacity of 300 litres, unless
+- Containers should not exceed a capacity of 300 litres, unless they are specifically approved by the Chief Controller for certain uses.

 -